TouK/nussknacker/docs/developers_guide/Components.md

 Please note that "eager" parameters - computed before creating implementation of the component - can also be represented with non-constant expressions in the Designer - they just have to be 'fixed' - e.g. they cannot contain variables such as `#input` etc.

-To compute the value of `LazyParameter` we need an instance of `LazyParameterInterpreter`, which is provided by NU engine implementation - e.g. for Flink components it can be obtained `FlinkCustomNodeContext.lazyParamterHelper`.
+To compute the value of `LazyParameter` we need:
+- an instance of `LazyParameterInterpreter`, which is provided by NU engine implementation - e.g. for Flink components it can be obtained `FlinkCustomNodeContext.lazyParamterHelper`.
-To compute the value of the `LazyParameter` we also usually need to know exact value
+- `Context` object which stores current variable values.

 ## Implementation